 Nevanimibe selectively targets adrenal steroidogenesis to treat serious orphan diseases

-Nevanimibe was evaluated in a multi-center, single-blind, multiple dose Phase 2 proof-of-concept clinical study to assess its efficacy, in addition to corticosteroids, in patients with classic congenital adrenal hyperplasia.
-The study, which assessed 5 escalating doses, alternated between 2 weeks of treatment with nevanimibe and 2 weeks with placebo to determine the effects of nevanimibe on adrenal steroids.
-In the first 10 patients, 7 demonstrated a clear biological effect as measured by reductions in 17-hydroxyprogesterone (17-OHP), a key measure of disease control.
-Two patients experienced a reduction in 17-OHP levels to ≤2x the upper limit of normal, the primary endpoint, a result consistent with the short duration of treatment (2 weeks/dose level) and high baseline levels of 17-OHP.
-Nevanimibe also exhibited rapid onset of action with reductions in other key steroids and steroid precursors.
-Nevanimibe was well-tolerated at all dose levels.
+Millendo Therapeutics evaluated nevanimibe in a multicenter, single blind, intra-patient dose escalation Phase 2 clinical trial for the treatment of adult CAH.
+The trial's objectives were to evaluate the efficacy and safety of nevanimibe in this patient population.
+The trial, which assessed 5 escalating doses, alternated between 2 weeks of treatment with nevanimibe and 2 weeks with placebo to determine the effects of nevanimibe on adrenal steroid production.
+In the trial, Millendo observed nevanimibe to be associated with clear signs of clinical activity in seven of 10 treated patients, as measured by reductions in 17-hydroxyprogesterone (17-OHP), a key measure of disease control.
+Two patients experienced a reduction in 17-OHP levels to ≤2 times the upper limit of normal, the primary endpoint of the trial.
+Millendo also observed nevanimibe to have a rapid onset of action.
+Nevanimibe was reported to be well tolerated at all dose levels.

-Nevanimibe is a potent and selective inhibitor of ACAT1 (acyl-CoA:cholesterol acyltransferase 1), an enzyme that catalyzes the transformation of free cholesterol to cholesterol ester.
+Nevanimibe is a potent and selective inhibitor of acyl-CoA:cholesterol acyltransferase 1 (ACAT1), an enzyme that catalyzes the transformation of free cholesterol to cholesterol ester.
 In the adrenals, cholesterol esters serve as a substrate reservoir for steroid biosynthesis.
-Nevanimibe was chosen for its selectivity for ACAT1 over ACAT2.
-ACAT1 expression in the adrenals is 15x higher than in other tissues.
+Nevanimibe was chosen for its selectivity for ACAT1 over ACAT2 because ACAT1 expression in the adrenals is 15 times higher than in other tissues1.
 In preclinical studies, nevanimibe was found to be preferentially distributed to the adrenals.
 Combined, these attributes yield the highly directed adrenal effects of the compound.

 Nevanimibe reduces adrenal steroidogenesis

-Millendo is currently conducting a multi-center, randomized, double-blind, placebo-controlled Phase 2 clinical study to assess the safety and efficacy of nevanimibe in subjects with endogenous Cushing’s syndrome.
-Subjects will enter a 6-week open-label dose-titration period and then randomized in a double-blind fashion to either their current dose of nevanimibe or placebo for up to 4 weeks.
+Millendo is currently conducting a randomized, double-blind, placebo-controlled Phase 2 clinical trial to assess the safety and efficacy of nevanimibe in subjects with endogenous Cushing’s syndrome at clinical sites in the United States and United Kingdom.
+This trial, including both an open-label portion and a randomized double-blind placebo-controlled portion, is being conducted in up to 16 adults and is designed to provide dosing and efficacy information.
+Enrollment in the trial is ongoing.
 For more information, please visit clinicaltrials.gov, identifier number NCT03053271.